zuiko21/minimOS/hard/mu-vdu.md

 **removed** from the original board, to be fitted into the VDU itself_.
 This takes valuable _real estate_ from the VDU board.

-The only way to achieve this is by putting some ICs _below_ some other big ones.
+The only way to achieve this is by putting some ICs _under_ some other big ones.
 The current layout puts the 74HC245 _data buffer_ under the CRTC, the 74HC165 _shift register_ under the VRAM, and both the 74HC139 and 74HC133 for _chip selection_ under the removed CPU!

-_last modified 20190719-1757_
+_last modified 20190721-1436_